 If two angles of equal size are bounded by small and large angles respectively, the apex in each case being common to the inner and two bounding angles, the effect of contrast is very apparent, as seen in Fig. 20.
 In Fig. 57 are examples of effects of lines contrasted as to length.

 The reader may readily construct an extensive variety of illusions of contrast; in fact, contrast plays a part in most geometrical-optical illusions.
+The contrasts may be between existing lines, areas, etc., or the imagination may supply some of them.

-Optical Illusions of Contrast
+Illusions of Perspective

-Preface Chap 1, Introduction Chap 2, The Eye Chap 3, Vision Chap 4, Geometrical Chap 5, Figures Chap 6, Angles Chap 7, Depth/Distance Chap 8 Brightness/Contrast Chap 9, Color Chap 10, Lighting Chap 11, Nature Chap 12, The Arts Chap 13, Architecture Chap 14, Magic Mirror Chap 15, Camouflage About This Book
+About This Book Preface Chap 1, Introduction Chap 2, The Eye Chap 3, Vision Chap 4, Geometrical Chap 5, Figures Chap 6, Angles Chap 7, Depth/Distance Chap 8 Brightness/Contrast Chap 9, Color Chap 10, Lighting Chap 11, Nature Chap 12, Painting/Decorating Chap 13, Architecture Chap 14, Magic Mirror Chap 15, Camouflage

 Link To This Site Send Site To A Friend See Related Links Link To The Site Map Comments/Suggestions